-In humans, in addition to serving as an enzyme cofactor, iron helps ferry oxygen between tissues and cause oxidative damage (for the purpose of initiating various cellular processes).
+In humans, in addition to serving as an enzyme cofactor, iron helps to ferry oxygen between tissues and causes oxidative damage (for the purpose of initiating various cellular processes).
 As a result of this latter function, iron also exists in forms that can cause unnecessary damage to cells when its regulation is thrown into disarray.

 The Institute of Medicine provides the following recommendations:

 For infants up to 6 months of age, the adequate intake (AI) is 0.27 mg.
 Both the Canadian Paediatric Society and the American Academy of Pediatrics have suggested that infants fed little to no breast milk may need to drink a specialized infant formulation fortified with iron.

 For infants between 7 and 12 months of age, the estimated average intake (EAR) is 6.9 mg, whereas the recommended daily allowance (RDA) is 11 mg.
 The large difference in iron requirements between younger and older infants is probably due to both an increase in body mass and an increased capacity to safely store iron.

 For children between 1 and 3, the EAR is 3 mg and the RDA is 7 mg.

 For children between 4 and 8, the EAR is 4.1 mg and the RDA is 10 mg.